 Information use in habitat selection decisions in songbirds

-Birds live in environments that are heterogeneous at various spatial and temporal scales regarding abiotic, biotic, and social characteristics.
-The key feature of adaptive settlement behaviour in a heterogeneous environment is gathering and using information about ambient conditions, as it allows individuals to assess a range of available options and choose one with the highest expected fitness outcome.
-We investigate strategies of social and non-social information use for habitat-selection decisions in songbirds, i.e. how social (con- and heterospecifics) and non-social (predators, habitat characteristics) cues influence the settlement decisions of individuals, using the wood warbler (Phylloscopus sibilatrix) as a main model species.
+Description: Birds live in environments that are heterogeneous at various spatial and temporal scales regarding abiotic, biotic, and social characteristics.
+The key feature of adaptive settlement behavior in a heterogeneous environment is gathering and using information about ambient conditions, as it allows individuals to asses a range of available options and choose one with expected highest fitness outcome.
+In this project, we are broadly interested in mechanisms and ecological implications of information use in habitat selection decisions in songbirds.
+Current topics focus on, for example, how social (con- and heterospecific) cues affect settlement behavior of individuals, how birds manage predation risk via informed habitat selection decisions in fluctuating environments, how individual-level decision-making affects higher-order ecological phenomena, etc. Empirical studies use wood warbler (Phylloscopus sibilatrix) as a main model species.

 Szymkowiak J., Thomson R.L.
 2019.
 Nest predator avoidance during habitat selection of a songbird varies with mast peaks and troughs.
 Behavioral Ecology and Sociobiology, 73:91, https://doi.org/10.1007/s00265-019-2702-z

 Szymkowiak J. 2019.
 On resolving the selective interspecific information use vs. owner aggression hypothesis dilemma—a commentary. acta ethologica, 22: 149-154, https://doi.org/10.1007/s10211-019-00317-7